obscrivn/RBootcamp2/chapter1.md

 # Load dataset
 mydata <- data(mtcars)

-# Extract the first 6 rows
+# The value of cell in the row 3 and column 2
+cell <-

 # Extract the last 6 rows